Intake & Early Intervention Facilitator

 Your Education and Experience

-- Two to five years of health experience in disability management, social services case management or equivalent clinical work.
+- Two to five years of health experience in disability management, active case management or equivalent clinical work.

-- Health-related degree or diploma in disability management, social work or equivalent.
+- Health-related degree or diploma in disability management or equivalent.

 A combination of education and experience may be considered.

-- A caring, supportive approach that considers the “whole person” rather than a narrower medical management approach.
+- A caring, supportive approach that considers the “whole person” rather than a narrower medical management approach, while remaining focused on proactive case management.

 - Exceptional organizational skills with an ability to prioritize work and manage a busy portfolio with ease and efficiency.

-- A collaborative and integrated approach to work, with a demonstrated ability to work as part of a team to best serve our covered members.
+- A collaborative and integrated approach to work, with a demonstrated ability to work as part of a team to best serve our covered members and employer groups.

 - A positive perspective and flexibility to deal with complex and challenging situations that might arise.